 This course examines the historical context on the development, functions, and controversies in the courts system.
 Topics include: introduction to the courts; participants of a trial; courtroom processes; and the post-conviction process.
-Pre-requisites: Program Admission Co-requisites: None

 CSSP Central Sterile Processing

 CSSP 1010 - Introduction to Surgical Technology